emanuelemassaro/Mobility-US/README.md

 ## Data

-Mobility data is provided by a location intelligence, and measurement platform.
+Mobility data is provided by Unacast INC., a location intelligence, and measurement platform.
 This first-party data is collected from anonymized users who have opted-in to provide access to their location data anonymously, through a GDPR-compliant framework.

 Location is collected anonymously from opted in users through smartphone applications.
 At the device level, iOS and Android operating systems combine various location data sources (e.g. GPS, wifi, beacons, network) and provide geographical coordinates with a given level of accuracy.
 Location accuracy is determined by the device and is variable, but can be as accurate as 10 meters.